 6. Visual clarity matters.

-Although infographic resumes may not be right for everybody, they can be an efficient resource for visually quantifying your accomplishments and help you stand out from other candidates.
+Although infographic resumes may not be right for everybody.
+However, they can be an efficient resource for visually quantifying your accomplishments and help you stand out from other candidates.